By Intigriti

 Commencing on 29th April 2024, this legislation marks a significant milestone in product security requirements.
 The Act aims to enforce a minimum standard for all IoT-driven consumer products distributed within the UK market.
 This guide explains the PSTI Act’s implications, and the steps needed to follow it correctly.

 Tip!
 Want to know more?
-Attend our free session ‘PSTI Act decoded: Practical tips for security professionals‘.
+Attend our on-demand session ‘PSTI Act decoded: Practical tips for security professionals‘.

 The Product Security and Telecommunications Infrastructure (PSTI) Act is a legislative initiative introduced in the UK.
 Its goal is to address cybersecurity and privacy vulnerabilities associated with consumer-connected devices, often referred to as the Internet of Things (IoT).
 The PSTI Act comprises two main sections: